Showing 1 to 2 of 2 products

 When buying THCP, you should look into the brand’s reputation and possibly get customer reviews on the THCP products you’re considering.
 Koi CBD has been around since 2015, and we have tons of positive reviews from customers that have tried our THCP products.
 Other reasons you should try out our THC-P products are:

 THC-P products are only federally legal if the THC-P extract is hemp-derived.
-All our THC-P products, like our THC-P vape carts, are made from hemp-derived THCP and adhere to the regulations of the 2018 Farm Bill.
+All our THC-P products, like our THC-P vape carts and THC-P disposable vapes, are made from hemp-derived THCP and adhere to the regulations of the 2018 Farm Bill.
 This ensures the products are federally legal and safe for consumption.

 We work with partners that source the highest quality hemp grown in the US.
 Most hemp farms in the US have strict growth standards and ensure their hemp is organically and industrially grown.
 The hemp undergoes thorough testing to ensure it’s of the highest quality and meets the highest agricultural standards.
 It is grown in fertile soils following the best farming practices to ensure it has the perfect cannabinoid profile at harvest.